Goldsmithing is my passion.

 From these carefully chosen materials, I personally handcraft custom family, engagement, wedding, and anniversary rings.
 My coloured gem sourcing is constantly becoming more ethical.
 I can source gems for you, or work with yours.

 Throughout the year, I participate in various art shows and other events in Canada and abroad.
-My collectors are international, and working remotely is absolutely workable.
+My collectors are international, and working remotely is absolutely workable also

 I have been making jewellery for 20 years.

 Want to get to know me better?

-Honestly, one of my favorite things to do is write my weekly Artisan’s Circle newsletter.
+Honestly, one of my favourite things to do is write my weekly Sunday Letters.
 I so enjoy sharing everything from my upcoming jewellery creations and events to personal stories and current inspirations.
 Of course, special discounts and exclusive invites are in there too.

 This is a short clip following the inspiration behind the MapleLeaf series.

 An example of how line and movement inspire me.